French history France

 Share:

-September 14th 1759.
-Quebec City.
-The cannon continues to thunder in the distance on the Plains of Abraham.
-In his headquarters, the Marquis de Montcalm is in agony.
-For three years, he has commanded the French armies in America.
+September 14, 1759.
+Québec.
+The cannon continues to thunder in the distance over the Plains of Abraham.
+In his headquarters the Marquis de Montcalm is in agony.
+For 3 years, he has commanded the French armies in America.
 Very small armies.
 Versailles hardly defends its American possessions.
 France fights in Europe.
-We neglect these "few acres of snow" as Voltaire said.
+We neglect these "few acres of snow " as Voltaire says.

 The man of 11 battles

 Montcalm was worth a regiment.
-31 years of service, 11 battles and 5 wounds, he was initially victorious.
-At Fort Oswego on Lake Ontario in 1756, Fort William Henry in 1757, Fort Carillon in 1758.
-Then victory changed sides.
-Montcalm, with very few soldiers had to face the numerous English soldiers and their leader James Wolf, his sworn enemy.
-The battle took place before Quebec.
-Wolf was victorious, but, wounded, he died a few hours later.
+31 years of service, 11 battles and 5 wounds, he is first victorious.
+A Fort-Oswego on Lake Ontario in 1756, Fort William Henry in 1757, Fort Carillon in 1758.
+And then the victory changed sides.
+Montcalm, with very few soldiers had to do to the many English soldiers and their leader James Wolf, his sworn enemy.
+The battle takes place before Quebec.
+Wolf is victorious, but, wounded, dies a few hours later.
 Montcalm is defeated and will die.

-Turning to the doctor, he asks "how long do I have to live?"
-The doctor replies, "Not long".
-The hero's answer was "so much the better, I won't see the English in Quebec City".
-For the French, it's over.
-Quebec City will fall.
-Montreal would follow a year later.
-In 1763, France lost Canada.
+Turning to the doctor, he asks"how long do I have left to live? " "Not much time " replies the doctor.
+Hero's reply "so much the better I won't see the English in Quebec".
+For the French, it's all over.
+Quebec will fall.
+Montreal will follow a year later.
+In 1763, France loses Canada.
 Since then, Quebec continues its own history.

 Jérôme Monsieur de France